Aaron-coderson/Categorizing-Cyber-Attacks/README.md

 This repository contains the majority of my data, code, and results for my project.

 ## Where is this project going?
 So far: GSDSEF in the Behavioral and Social Sciences category.
-One second place in category.
+Won second place award in category.

 ## Details about my research project: